Making Weather Maps Using the GeoNames Weather Web Service

 Additional Considerations

 Using this template workspace, you can easily replace the bounding box data with an input polygon of your area of interest.
 Another change to consider is the inclusion of a method for handling temperature outliers.
 For example, it would be highly unusual to receive an August temperature reading of 30° Celsius from a weather station in the Arctic region of Canada.
-If this temperature reading is included in DEM point generation, the resulting contours may contain an increased degree of error.
-To reduce this error, a Tester transformer could be used to exclude identified outliers before DEM points are generated.
-Finally, suppose a visualization of temperature shifts over a period of time is required; an ImageRasterizer transformer could be used to generate a series of rasters depicting temperature change over time.
+If this temperature reading is included in DEM point generation, the resulting contours may exhibit greater error.
+To reduce this error, a Tester transformer could be used to exclude identified outliers before generating DEM points.
+Finally, if a visualization of temperature shifts over time is required, an ImageRasterizer transformer could be used to generate a series of rasters depicting temperature changes.

 Consider this demo workspace as a starting point for exploring and utilizing the variety of web services available through GeoNames.
 Although this demo is specific to the GeoNames Weather web service, you can use the same general process to form an HTTP GET request for the variety of other web services that GeoNames provides.
 A look through the GeoNames web service documentation will provide details of the different service endpoints and expected request parameters.